 A student or a parent or guardian of a student, is not required to submit evidence of receiving the vaccination against bacterial meningitis if the student, or a parent or guardian of a student submits to the institution:

-Or a notarized affidavit signed by the student stating that the student understands the risks and benfits of vaccination(s) and declines the vaccination(s) for reasons of conscience, including a religious belief.
+Or a notarized affidavit signed by the student stating that the student understands the risks and benefits of vaccination(s) and declines the vaccination(s) for reasons of conscience, including a religious belief.
 Students seeking an exemption for reasons of conscience must use a form provided by the Texas Department of State Health Services.